-Event Description: Traces processing signals between internal topology manager objects.
+Traces processing signals between internal topology manager objects.
 Traces the exit point for a particular signal.
-Trace using the TOPOSNA ON=SIGNALS command.
-This traces an enormous amount of data and that the CLASS keyword of the TOPOSNA TRACE command can subset which target object classes get traced.

-Table 143.
-Trace Data for Event 4000-0003 (CEXT)
+If you trace using the TOPOSNA ON=SIGNALS command, you trace a large amount of data.
+You can specify the CLASS keyword on the TOPOSNA TRACE command to control the object classes that are traced.